lirantal/anti-trojan-source/README.md

 # About

-Detects cases of trojan source attacks that employ unicode bidi attacks to inject malicious code
+Detects cases of [trojan source attacks](https://trojansource.codes) that employ unicode bidi attacks to inject malicious code

+**If you came here, high chances you'll be interested in** [eslint-plugin-anti-trojan-source](https://github.com/lirantal/eslint-plugin-anti-trojan-source) also.

 ## Why is Trojan Source important?